Twink: Analysis

-The term twink has been accused of relying on "ageist and racist tropes of youth and white desirability" by Susan Driver.
-In regards to the term, Driver's epistemology finds that it is "a young, white, and performed masculinity that can be fetishized, consumed, ... clearly coded in terms of race and age: White, young", thus establishing the intersection for which race and age come together to create a hyper-sexualized denomination, often associated with sexual acts and the pornographic industry.
+Susan Driver characterized the word twink as relying on "ageist and racist tropes of youth and white desirability".
+In regards to the concept, Driver describes it as "a young, white, and performed masculinity that can be fetishized, consumed, ... clearly coded in terms of race and age", thus establishing the intersection for which race and age come together to create a hyper-sexualized denomination, often associated with sexual acts and the pornographic industry.
+Rogers considered the term to have morphed from "a cutesy, mildly negative stereotype" into "easy shorthand for a lot of vicious stereotypes about gay people" and a way to generally mock one's "gayness" by 2013.